allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

     - At least 3 functions/methods/modules outside of a `main`-esque control
       structure

-    - The utilization of least 3 different data types
+    - The utilization of at least 3 different data types

     - The capability to accept user input for the sake of facilitating *play*